Church of St Edmund, Mansfield Woodhouse: History

 Although the church is not mentioned in the Domesday Book, it is possible that a wooden church existed at Mansfield Woodhouse in the 11th century which was destroyed by fire in 1180.
 A church, part timber and part local limestone, was built in 1190.
 A fire destroyed the village and much of the church in 1304.
 Work on rebuilding the church started soon after the fire in 1306.
 The fire is commemorated with an Appliqué wall hanging depicting the village and church burning (2004).

 The church was reconstructed in 1804-1810 and subsequently heavily restored in 1847-1850.
 This restoration was traditionally attributed to George Gilbert Scott.
 Pevsner was not particularly impressed by the work, describing the result in the Nottinghamshire volume of his Buildings of England series as, "neither original nor sensitive".
 He took particular exception to the spire of the tower, calling it "very odd" and noting the lucarne windows were "so tiny that they look from a distance like a spikey finial".

 Pevsner followed tradition and ascribed the building's mid-19th century reconstruction to Scott.
 During an assessment of the pews in St Edmund's Church by Historic England in 2007, the nineteenth century restorations of the building were re-attributed to W B Moffatt and T C Hine, rather than to Scott.

 External features

 The churchyard surrounds the church on all four sides, with numerous mature trees and stone boundary walls to all sides.
 The boundary wall facing Church Street is Grade II listed.
-The churchyard also contains three gravestones and a sarcophagus which are Grade II listed:
+The churchyard contains three gravestones and a sarcophagus which are all Grade II listed.
+The First World War memorial linked to the church also has a Grade II listing and stands opposite the church on Priory Road at the entrance to Yeoman Hill Park.